Department of international relations

 Language: Ukrainian.

-The goal of the program: training highly qualified and competitive specialists to solve complex specialized tasks and practical problems of professional activity in the field of international relations and foreign policy or in the process of learning, which are characterized by the complexity and uncertainty of conditions and involve the application of relevant theories and methods.
+The goal of the program: training of highly qualified and competitive specialists who possess the appropriate level of knowledge and practical skills in the field of international relations, public communication and regional studies, foreign policy activities of states, international interactions between states, international organizations and non-state actors, which are characterized by complexity and uncertainty of conditions and involves the application of social science theories and special scientific methods of researching problems of international relations.

 Educational qualification: Bachelor of International Relations, Public Communications and Regional Studies